 What is biodiversity?

-The importance of biodiversity
+The Importance of Biodiversity

-• Plants convert solar energy into energy and nutrients for other life forms.
+• Plants convert solar energy into energy and nutrients for other life forms;

-• bacteria and microorganisms improve soil quality;
+• Bacteria and microorganisms improve soil quality;

 What if biodiversity declines?

-• deforestation or construction;
+• deforestation or development;

 • climate change;